Privacy Policy

 13. Data security

-14. We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
-In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
+14. We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used, accessed, altered, or disclosed in an unauthorised way.
+In addition, we limit access to your personal data to employees, agents, contractors, and other third parties who have a business need to know.
 They will only process your personal data on our instructions, and they are subject to a duty of confidentiality.

-If you require further information in relation to our security, please contact Melissa Payne.
+If you require further information in relation to our security, please contact Charlotte Dixon.

 15. Data retention